 Philipp is an Assistant Professor in the Department of Communication Science at the Vrije Universiteit Amsterdam and Managing Director of the Digital Media and Behavior Lab.
 He previously worked as a research associate at the Department of Communication of the Johannes Gutenberg University Mainz (Germany) and the Department of Media Psychology at the University of Hohenheim in Stuttgart (Germany).
 From 2018 to 2019, he was a visiting scholar in the Department of Communication at the Cornell University (Ithaca, USA).

 He has studied communication science, economic sciences, and philosophy at the Johannes Gutenberg University Mainz (Germany) and the Macquarie University (Sydney, Australia).
-He earned his PhD in the social sciences at the University of Hohenheim in 2018.
+In 2018, he earned his PhD in the social sciences at the University of Hohenheim.

 Philipp’s research focuses on different aspects of digital communication and the impact of social media on our daily lives.
 It is characterized by interdisciplinary perspectives and a variety of methodological approaches, including survey, experimental, and computational methods.
 More specifically, he studies social influence and persuasion processes on social media, privacy and self-disclosure in networked publics, different types of media literacies, and social media use effects on individual well-being.
 He is further interested in meta-scientific questions related to open science, transparency, and replication.